Anti-Fragility / Black Swan Thinking: 12 Principles

 7 — Think consequences, not probabilities

-We all suck at understanding (let alone managing) probabilities anyway.
+We all suck at understanding probabilities anyway, let alone managing them.

 8 — The more ‘faultless’ or ‘perfect’ something looks or sounds, the higher the likelihood there are hidden risks at play.

 And these are completely unpredictable and utterly disruptive / destructive.
 What people are leaving out is far more important than what’s looped on the marketing screens (or in Linked-In).

 9 — Whatever prefers Variability (huge ‘swings’ in data distributions) instead of Order (hovering around the average) will break LESS easily over time.